Priyanshu6008/chatbot-py/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-Feel free to customize the content according to your specific project requirements.